TBD54566975/dwn-sdk-js/CONTRIBUTING.md

 Any dependencies needed by benchmarks should be in `devDependencies` (e.g. `index-store` for `node benchmarks/store/index/index-store.js`).

 ### Code Style
 Our preferred code style has been codified into `eslint` rules.
-Feel free to take a look [here](https://github.com/TBD54566975/dwn-sdk-js/blob/main/.eslintrc.cjs).
+Feel free to take a look [at the relevant `.eslintrc` file](https://github.com/TBD54566975/dwn-sdk-js/blob/main/.eslintrc.cjs).
 Running `npm run lint` will auto-format as much as `eslint` can.
 Everything it wasn't able to will be printed out as errors or warnings.
 Please make sure to run `npm run lint` before switching your PR to ready for review!
 We hope to have this automated via a github action very soon.

 ### Code Guidelines
 1. A `TODO` in comment must always link to a GitHub issue.